 Links to style guides and information on plagiarism.

 Instructions to Authors in the Health Sciences (Raymon H. Mulford Library, Medical College of Ohio)

 "These pages provide links to Web sites which provide instructions to authors for over 6,000 journals in the health and life sciences.
 All links are to "primary sources" - that is, to publishers and organizations with editorial responsibilities for the titles."

 National Institutes of Health Manuscript Submission (NIHMS) System User's Guide to Submitting a Manuscript

 This user's guide gives you step-by-step instructions on how to submit approved manuscripts so that they may be placed in PMC for permanent archiving.

 NIH Public Access Policy Guide (Public Health Library)

 This brief guide will help you determine if the NIH Public Access Policy applies to your article and, if so, how to comply with the policy.

 RefWorks Output Style Preview Utility

 RefWorks Output Style Preview Utility provides you with an easy way to see how an output style is formatted.
-You can use your records (or RefWorks' sample data) to view how the bibliography entry, the in-text citation, the footnote1s (if applicable) and the endnotes (if applicable) would appear.
-RefWorks currently offers over 2,000 output styles.
+You can use your records (or RefWorks' sample data) to view how the bibliography entry, the in-text citation, the footnotes (if applicable) and the endnotes (if applicable) would appear in any of over 3,000 output styles.